How To Start A Small Vegetable Garden From Scratch

 While choosing an appropriate location for your kitchen garden, keep the following points in mind:

 Vegetables love the sun!
 Usually, vegetable plants grow well in areas that get around 6 hours (or more) of direct light, as most vegetable plants require 6-8 hours of direct sunlight.

 If you plan to grow leafy greens and salad greens, a spot with 4 hours or less sunlight will work well.
-If you want to set up a balcony or rooftop garden, you can opt for container gardening.
+To set up a balcony or rooftop garden, you can opt for container gardening.

 If you have a south or west-facing balcony, long hours of sunlight will not be a problem.
-You can easily grow vegetables like eggplants and tomatoes, but if you have a north-facing balcony, plant vegetables that require lesser hours of sunlight.
+You can easily grow vegetables like eggplants and tomatoes but for a north-facing balcony, plant vegetables that require fewer hours of sunlight.